* Meanwhile in nearby Saudi Arabia, a 40-year-old woman cannot board a plane without the written permission of her 23-year-old son

 Bahrain is set to nominate a Jewish woman, Huda Ezra Ebrahim Nonoo, as its new ambassador to the United States.
 Huda, a businesswoman, was also the first Jewish woman to sit on the Bahraini Shura Council, the 40-member upper house of the bicameral parliament.
 She also served as secretary-general of Bahrain Human Rights Watch.

 Nonoo belongs to Bahrain’s tiny Jewish community.
-(Two members of that community, along with several Muslim Bahrainis, subscribe to this email list).
+(Two members of that community, along with several Muslim Bahrainis, already subscribe to this email list, and the new ambassador is set to join.)
 The Jewish community dates back hundreds of years prior to the birth of Islam.
 Today only about 40 Jews remain in Bahrain.
 They have a synagogue and a cemetery in the capital Manama.

 An important step forward for female political rights in Bahrain was made in 2002 when women were granted the right to vote and stand in national elections.
 The country’s first female cabinet minister was appointed in 2004 when Dr. Nada Haffadh became health minister.